31 Beautiful Flowers That Will Bloom All Season Long

 Alyssum has small, lanceolate, grayish-green, slightly pubescent leaves, and small flowers of white, lilac or purple color.

-Alyssum blooms are tiny white, purpler, or lavender flowers that grow in a sphere shape.
-These will grow year-round in warmer climates though technically, they are considered an annual.
-Alyssum prefers full sun, though they can tolerate some shade.
+Alyssum produces tiny white, purple, or lavender flowers that grow in delicate, spherical clusters.
+While technically an annual, it can bloom year-round in warmer climates.
+Alyssum prefers full sun but can tolerate some light shade.

 Anise Hyssop